 Working papers of the Federal Reserve Bank of Cleveland are preliminary materials circulated to stimulate discussion and critical comment on research in progress.
 They may not have been subject to the formal editorial review accorded official Federal Reserve Bank of Cleveland publications.
 The views stated herein are those of the authors and are not necessarily those of the Federal Reserve Bank of Cleveland or of the Board of Governors of the Federal Reserve System.

 Working papers are available at:

-www.clevelandfed.org/research
+www.clevelandfed.org/research.

-Fiscal Multipliers under an Interest Rate Peg of Deterministic vs. Stochastic Duration

-Charles T. Carlstrom, Timothy S. Fuerst, and Matthias Paustian
+Fiscal Multipliers under an Interest Rate Peg of Deterministic vs. Stochastic Duration Charles T. Carlstrom, Timothy S. Fuerst, Matthias Paustian

 This paper revisits the size of the fiscal multiplier.
 The experiment is a fiscal expansion under the assumption of a pegged nominal rate of interest.
 We demonstrate that a quantitatively important issue is the articulation of the exit from the policy experiment.
 If the monetary-fiscal expansion is stochastic with a mean duration of T periods, the fiscal multiplier can be unboundedly large.
 However, if the monetary-fiscal expansion is for a fixed T periods, the multiplier is much smaller.
+Our explanation rests on a Jensen's inequality type argument: the deterministic multiplier is convex in duration, and the stochastic multiplier is a weighted average of the deterministic multipliers.
+The quantitative difference in the two multipliers also arises in a model with capital, and in the baseline nonlinear model.
+However, the differences between the two is less pronounced in the nonlinear models.